Australia - Data Protection Overview

 - physical security.

 A data protection officer ('DPO') (or rather, in Australian terminology, a privacy officer) is not mandated by law in Australia but it is recommended by the Privacy Commissioner and, arguably, recommended (if not essential) in practice to comply with APP 1.2.

 In practice we are seeing more and more privacy officer roles where a substantial part of the job description (or, for large APP entities, some chief privacy officers whose sole responsibility) is privacy compliance.
 We are fast approaching the point where, for other than the smallest APP entities with limited personal information, it will be difficult to establish that reasonable steps have been taken to ensure compliance with the Privacy Act/APPs (APP 1.2) without having a privacy officer.

 As a DPO is not compulsory under Australian privacy law, there are no stated/legislative requirements for the position.
-In practice a privacy officer is usually from/in the risk or in-house legal functions but it is recommended that they also have some IT and business knowledge/experience.
+In practice, a privacy officer is usually from/in the risk or in-house legal functions but it is recommended that they also have some IT and business knowledge/experience.
 In addition, it is recommended that the privacy officer be responsible for handling internal and external privacy enquiries, complaints, and access as well as correction requests, as well as being part of the data breach response team (Step 1 of the Management Framework and Part 2 of the Data Breach Preparation and Response ('the Data Breach Guide').